RkariNaJA/temp-home-away/README.md

-### This project is about building homestays website from scratch
+### This project is about building homestays website from scratch using

+-Next.js14+
+-Typescript
+-ClerkAuth
+-Prisma
+-Supabase
+-Tailwind
+-Shadcn-ui
+-Zod

 ### To Run This App